Fearless Fagan: Plot

 Floyd joins the army and hides Fagan somewhere on the base.
-All goes well until Abbey Ames, who is on the base to entertain the troops, stumbles on Floyd and Fagan playing in the woods.
-Frightened, she gives her word to keep Fagan's presence a secret, but soon appears in the woods with Colonel Horne and troops in search of the lion.
+Abby Ames, who is at the base to entertain the troops, finds Floyd and Fagan playing in the woods.
+She pledges to keep Fagan's presence a secret, but she soon appears in the woods with Colonel Horne and his troops in search of the lion.

-When Fagan is found Sgt.
+When Fagan is found, Sgt.
 Kellwin, Captain Daniels and Colonel Horne try to help Floyd find the lion a home.
-After an exhaustive search a home is found with the Ardley's.
-By this time Floyd has professed his love to Abbey and she is starting to have feelings for him even though she believes him to be a bit touched.
+After an exhaustive search, a home is found.
+Floyd is in love with Abby although she thinks that he is crazy.